 QROPS Assets Transfer Upon Death

-Your QROPS assets are transferred to your named beneficiaries upon your death and, depending on the jurisdiction, given to them without paying any inheritance tax.
-It must be established that this tax relief benefit is available prior to investing the QROPS scheme.
+Your QROPS are transferred to your named beneficiaries upon your death and, depending on the province, given to them without paying any inheritance tax.
+It must be established that this tax relief benefit is available prior to invest in the QROPS scheme.

 Other QROPS Benefits

 - An annuity to your spouse or dependants